-This delicious scampi is perfect dinner party food—it’s delicious, quick, and works well on a buffet.
+This delicious scampi is a favorite speedy dinner.
 Be sure to serve it with crusty bread to soak up all of the flavorful sauce.

 4 tablespoons olive oil